 Well, that's exactly why I set out to write Underworld, because I believe that that call for evidence is reasonable.

-I think that if somebody is putting himself up as challenging the existing model, which I have been doing, then A. I should expect to be fiercely criticized and attacked, which I have been, and B. I should be required to produce the hard evidence that scientists can understand.
+I think that if somebody is putting himself up as challenging the existing model, which I have been doing, then A, I should expect to be fiercely criticized and attacked, which I have been, and B, I should be required to produce the hard evidence that scientists can understand.

-So that's what I've tried to do.
+And so that's what I've tried to do.

-There's no doubt that science, in many ways, is the new religion, which abolishes all things that cannot be weighed or measured or counted as simply not existing.
+There's no doubt that science in many ways is the new religion which abolishes all things that cannot be weighed or measured or counted as simply not existing.

-But, you know, I've asked myself, is it some kind of conspiracy to hide the truth?
+But I've asked myself, is it some kind of conspiracy to hide the truth?

 I think often it's not.

-I think the people that I've come up against, for the most part, The very large majority of them are decent, honest people who truly, deeply, and passionately believe in the model of the path that they work with, and therefore they feel that anybody who is providing an alternative view, who's saying, no, that's possibly wrong, you have to consider other things, that that person is not only wrong, but in some way evil, and in some way out to mislead the public from the true path.
+And therefore they feel that anybody who is providing an alternative view, who's saying, no, that's possibly wrong, you have to consider other things, that that person is not only wrong, but in some way evil, and in some way out to mislead the public from the true past.

-Anybody who's studied The story of the Inquisition in the Catholic Church from about the early 13th century onwards will find great similarities between what was done to heretics then and what is done now.
+Anybody who's studied the story of the Inquisition in the Catholic Church from about the early 13th century onwards will find great similarities between what was done to heretics then and what is done now.

-I think in a world that has become largely unspiritual and dominated by material thinking and dominated by science, science is the new religion and the reaction that opponents Get is the reaction that formerly was given to heretics.
+And I think in a world that has become largely unspiritual and dominated by material thinking and dominated by science, science is the new religion.

-I first visited Japan in 1996, and the reason that I visited there was because my book, Fingerprints of the Gods, for some reason that I still don't understand to this day, took off like a rocket in Japan, and it was enormously popular there.
+And the reason that I visited there was because my book, Fingerprints of the Gods, for some reason that I still don't understand to this day, took off like a rocket in Japan.

 And the publishers asked me to go there several times to further promote the book and to give public lectures.